 A few coccal, many bacillary, and most spirochetal species are motile.

 Gram stain is the most common stain for general bacterial identification.
 Gram-positive bacteria retain crystal violet dye (appearing dark blue) after iodine fixation, alcohol decolorization, and counterstaining with safranin; gram-negative bacteria, which do not retain crystal violet, appear red.
 Gram-negative bacteria have an additional outer membrane containing lipopolysaccharide (endotoxin), increasing the virulence of these bacteria.
-(For other factors that enhance bacterial pathogenicity, see Factors Facilitating Microbial Invasion Factors Facilitating Microbial Invasion Microbial invasion can be facilitated by the following: Virulence factors Microbial adherence Resistance to antimicrobials Defects in host defense mechanisms read more .)
+(For other factors that enhance bacterial pathogenicity, see Factors Facilitating Microbial Invasion Factors Facilitating Microbial Invasion Microbial invasion can be facilitated by the following: Virulence factors Microbial adherence Antimicrobial resistance Defects in host defense mechanisms read more .)

 Fluorochrome stains (eg, auramine-rhodamine) also identify acid-fast organisms, but a special fluorescent microscope is required.